Who are we?

 My name is Grace Lee, I am the newly appointed chair person for the i-lead committee but have been part of the disability sector since I was 15 years old and am now in my late 20’s.
 I was born with cerebal palsy-spastic diplegia and my passion is to create a more accessible future for other young people living with impairments.
 Despite living with an impairment, I am your typical young person.
 I enjoy traveling, listening to music and being with my friends.
 I also hold a full-time job outside of the sector, so am always keeping busy!

 COMMITTEE DEPUTY CHAIR

-Hey, little about myself – I’m a 27 year old Palestinian working at YES disability as a youth facilitator and involved with the I.Lead team with the experiences I’ve had in my life it has ignited my passion of helping people whom have had similar experiences as I have. leading me to do a counselling degree (post grad diploma).
-Allowing me to use my personal experiences and qualification background to contribute to the I.Lead Committee.
+Hey, little about myself – I’m a 28 year old Palestinian working at YES disability as a youth facilitator and involved with the I.Lead team.
+The experiences I’ve had in my life has ignited my passion of helping people whom have had similar experiences as I have.
+I completed a counselling degree (post grad diploma) allowing me to use my personal experiences and qualification background to contribute to the I.Lead Committee.

 Talofa Lava!
 It’s your girl Naomi here.
 I’m a 23 year old Samoan who has been involved with the disability sector since my high school years.
 Since then I’ve been able to accomplish my certificate in social work, had a great number of opportunities working alongside some really cool people breaking barriers amongst other things.
 I am one of the few founders of Phusion, as well as being part of a few board committees and projects.
 I have a passion of supporting our pacific people and our youth.
 All this may sound boring, but if you meet me in person you’ll see I’m just a regular shy person who is ready to see more of the world.
 Oh and I’m also the secretary of I.Lead and I have been part of the committee since 2019.